Wax on, Wax off, Wax on, Wax off – so says Mr Miyagi

 It is coloured with food grade colouring and commonly comes in Red, Yellow and Black.
 The colour doesn’t matter but a lot of people prefer the yellow as it obviously has less colouring in it.

-Benefits Of Waxing Cheese
+Benefits Of Cheese In Wax

 As I mentioned, waxing your cheese preserves it while it is aging.
 It prevents mold from growing on the surfaces and it also helps to retain the moisture in the cheese.
 Once you have waxed your cheese there won’t be any mold washing or worrying about anything other than turning the cheese regularly, keeping it in the right conditions and eating it when it is ready.